How to Identify the Correct PSC Replacement Motor

 - The motor nameplate

-- Measuring the motor’s physical dimensions
+- From measuring the motor’s physical dimensions

 - Asking questions about the motor and how it was used